Performing Trade Studies Using Analyzer

 Problem

-Engineers and operators require a quick way to determine how various orbital parameters will effect the ability of a sensor or camera to view the surface of the Earth.
+Engineers and operators require a quick way to determine how various orbital parameters will affect the ability of a sensor or camera to view the surface of the Earth.
 Your team wants to launch a satellite into orbit that will be used to monitor icebergs over the polar cap.
-You will use a low Earth orbit (LEO) satellite to scan the Earth's surface.
+You will use a low-Earth orbit (LEO) satellite to scan the Earth's surface.
 Data will then be relayed through a GEO satellite back to a ground processing facility in Montreal.
 Your purpose is to better understand the requirements for the LEO satellite to include specifying orbit parameters for the satellite and configuration of the sensor.

 Solution

-To better understand how the LEO satellite orbit and sensor parameters impact coverage capabilities, a series of parametric studies will be run.
-For each parametric study, a single design parameter will be run through a sweep of values.
-At each value, coverage statistics will be collected using a Figure of Merit.Your solution for this problem is to optimally configure the satellite’s orbit and sensor to best cover the polar ice cap.
+To better understand how the LEO satellite orbit and sensor parameters impact coverage capabilities, you will run a series of parametric studies.
+For each parametric study, you will run a single design parameter through a sweep of values.
+At each value, you'll collect coverage statistics using a Figure of Merit object.
+Your solution for this problem is to optimally configure the satellite’s orbit and sensor to best cover the polar ice cap.
 To initiate your analysis, you will perform a few trade studies to see how changing parameters impacts your coverage capability.
 This will be followed by creation of a carpet plot to view how multiple parameters impact coverage.
-Lastly, an optimization study will be performed to scan through the design space to find a solution that meets your requirements.
+Lastly, you'll perform an optimization study to scan through the design space to find a solution that meets your requirements.

 What you will learn